bogdanbojan/mha/README.md

 RBAC is enabled by default in Kind.
 The cluster configuration is found at `./deployment/k8s/kind-cluster.yaml`.

-1) Install the necessary prerequisites.
-The cluster can be brought up with `make kind-cluster-up`.

-2) Run `make kind-local-up`, which will create a local custom k8s cluster, build the docker service containers, load them into kind and create an nginx-ingress-controller.
+1) Run `make kind-local-up`, which will create a local custom k8s cluster, build the docker service containers, load them into kind and create an nginx-ingress-controller.

 The `coin-check` service will have the port exposed on `localhost:30000` and the `ok` service will have the port exposed on `localhost:30001`.
 If you set up the